hellowhirl/mastering-git/git_notes.md

 - After setting up `difftool` in .gitconfig file we can use below command to launch in our default editor:

   `git difftool --staged`

+### Viewing History with git log - Basics

+- `git log` lists all the commits we have created, and if there are many we can go to next page with `spacebar`
+- Each commit has a unique identifier which is a unique 40 character string
+- `master` or `main` is the main branch (line of work) in git
+- `HEAD` is a reference to the current branch; this is how git knows which branch we're currently working on

+See git commits in reverse order:

+`git log --reverse`

+Simple comprehensive view of commits in history:

+`git log --oneline`